SRCF/docs/source/web-hosting/cgi-php.rst

 ::

     [Thu Apr 15 13:35:51 2004] [error] [client XX.XX.XX.XX] malformed header from script.
 Bad header=HTTP/1.1 301 Moved Permanently: /usr/lib/cgi-bin/srcf-php-handler

-The chances are that the php code you are using has not been designed to work with our version of PHP in "CGI mode" (which is how we do it on the SRCF), only when PHP is running as an Apache module.

 In detail... the problem comes when your script effectively does: